+The Coronavirus Act 2020 enabled all local authority meetings before 7 May 2021 to be held remotely and removed the requirement for the annual Council meeting in 2020.
+The Council therefore made arrangements for all its Boards and Committees to meet on a virtual basis.
 Meetings of the Council's Boards and Committees resumed in July 2020.
 In order for the meetings to take place safely, arrangements were made for the meetings to be held on a virtual basis.
 Provision was also made for members of the public to attend in a virtual capacity.

-The Council's normal cycle of meetings resumed in September with meetings continuing to be held successfully on a virtual basis for the remainder of the year.

-The ability to conduct Council meetings on a virtual basis allowed the effective operation of the Council's normal governance arrangements.
+The Council's normal cycle of meetings resumed in September 2020 with meetings continuing to be held successfully on a virtual basis for the remainder of the year.
+This allowed the effective operation of the Council's normal governance arrangements.